hrithikwins/066-flutter-course/widgets-parent-child.md

 answer: TextInput [Read More about TextInput](https://api.flutter.dev/flutter/widgets/TextInput-class.html)

+### Are widgets immutable?
+- Yes
+- No
+answer: yes widgets are immutable in flutter, there are three types of trees in flutter: 1. widget tree 2. element tree 3. render tree [Read More about widget tree](https://flutter.dev/docs/development/ui/widgets-intro)..
+The widget tree never changes...
+Elements are mutable pieces of widgets...and renderObject handles the sizing and painting of the widgets..
+TODO: this question series to be continued in state managemnet

 <!-- ### Each Widget is a class and when created they have different constructors, How do we customize a widget in flutter
 - By parameters
 - By  properties